 Or link to existing content

-This is the section that allows you to insert internal links into your content.
-Type a word or keyword related to the post or page you want to hyperlink into the Search field.
-WordPress will automatically retrieve pages and posts containing those words …
+This is the section that allows you to create internal links.
+Start typing a word or keyword phrase related to the post you want to hyperlink in the Search box.
+WordPress automatically begins looking for pages and posts containing those words …

-(Enter the search term to display related content)
+(Type in the search term to find related pages and posts)

-Click the post or page you would like to link to, and the item’s URL automatically gets added to the fields in the destination URL section …
+Click on the page or post you would like to link to, and the URL of your selected item will automatically be added to the destination URL field …

-But you are not just limited to default posts or pages.
-You can also link to custom WordPress post types (these are post types that you create to display information in a specific way), like products, slides, etc. …
+But you are not just limited to regular posts or pages.
+You can also link to custom WordPress post types like products, testimonials, etc. …

-(Create internal links to custom WordPress post types in addition to regular posts or pages)
+(Link content in WordPress to custom post types in addition to posts or pages)

-If you want to open your link in a new browser window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want to open your linked content in a new browser window, then select the Open link in a new window/tab box and click the Add Link button …

 (Tick the box to open your link in a new window)